PattonGroup/PattonUniverCity/README.md

 # HOW TO CONTRIBUTE

-Find an [issue](https://github.com/PattonGroup/main-page/issues) and comment that you are going to handle it so we don't get duplicate effort on the same issue.
-If you are unable to solve the issue, let us know in the comments so someone else can take it.
+Find an [item on the backlog](https://github.com/PattonGroup/PattonUniverCity/projects/1) and move it to the to do column.

-Communicate through email communicating how your progress is going or if you need assistance on the part of the project you picked up.
+Communicate through discord during stand up time.
+Communicating how your progress is going or if you need assistance on the part of the project you picked up.

 # PULL REQUEST